Göttweig Abbey: History

 Göttweig Abbey was founded as a monastery of canons regular by Blessed Altmann (c.
 1015–1091), Bishop of Passau.
-The high altar of a chapel was dedicated in 1072, but the monastery itself not until 1083: the foundation charter, dated 9 September 1083, is still preserved in the abbey archives.
+The high altar of a chapel was dedicated in 1072, but the monastery itself was not until 1083: the foundation charter, dated 9 September 1083, is still preserved in the abbey archives.

-By 1094 the discipline of the community had become so lax that Bishop Ulrich of Passau, with the permission of Pope Urban II, introduced the Rule of St. Benedict.
+By 1094, the discipline of the community had become so lax that Bishop Ulrich of Passau, with the permission of Pope Urban II, introduced the Rule of St. Benedict.
 Prior Hartmann of St. Blaise's Abbey in the Black Forest was elected abbot.
 He brought with him from St. Blaise's a number of chosen monks, among whom were Blessed Wirnto and Blessed Berthold, later abbots of Formbach and Garsten respectively.

 Under Hartmann (1094–1114) Göttweig became a famous seat of learning and strict monastic observance.
-He founded a monastic school, organized a library, and at the foot of the hill built a nunnery where it is believed that Ava, the earliest German language poetess known by name (d.
+He founded a monastic school, organized a library, and at the foot of the hill built a nunnery where it is believed that Ava, the earliest German language woman poet known by name (d.
 1127), lived as an anchorite.
 The nunnery, which was afterwards transferred to the top of the hill, continued to exist until 1557.

 During the 15th and 16th centuries, however, the abbey declined to such an extent that between 1556 and 1564 it had no abbot at all, and in 1564 not a single monk remained.
 At this crisis, an imperial deputation arrived at Göttweig and elected Michael Herrlich, a monk of Melk Abbey, as abbot.
 The new abbot, who held his office until 1603, restored the monastery spiritually and financially, and rebuilt it after it had been almost entirely destroyed by fire in 1580.

 Abbots distinguished during the Reformation were George Falb (1612–1631) and David Corner (1631–1648), who successfully opposed the spread of Protestantism in the district.

 In 1718 the monastery burned down and was rebuilt on a grander scale during the abbacy of Gottfried Bessel (1714–1749) to designs by Johann Lucas von Hildebrandt inspired by the Escorial.
 The imperial staircase is the largest Baroque staircase in Austria.
 The fresco decorating the staircase is considered a masterpiece of Baroque architecture in Austria.
 Executed by Paul Troger in 1739, it represents the Holy Roman Emperor Charles VI as Apollo.

 Present day

 The abbey has a library of 150,000 books and manuscripts, a particularly important collection of religious engravings, and valuable collections of coins, antiquities, musical manuscripts and natural history, all of which survived the dangers of World War II and its immediate aftermath almost without loss.

 Since 1625 the abbey has been a member of the Austrian Congregation, now within the Benedictine Confederation; as of 2023, the monks number about 30.

 The abbey is part of the Wachau, a UNESCO World Heritage landscape.
-It is famous for apricot jams and wines crafted on location; the monastery is home to the highest apricot orchard in Austria’s Wachau Valley.
+It is famous for apricot jams and wines crafted on location; the monastery is home to the highest apricot orchard in Austria's Wachau Valley.
 Göttweig Abbey is along the World Heritage Trail, the Dunkelsteinerwald Trail, or the Way of St. James.